Jose Garcia Player Props: Reds vs. Padres

 Jose Garcia At The Plate

-- Garcia has four doubles, a home run and eight walks while hitting .225.
+- Garcia is batting .216 with four doubles, a home run and eight walks.

-- Garcia has had an RBI in seven games this year (29.2%), including three multi-RBI outings (12.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Garcia has had at least one RBI in 28.0% of his games this year (seven of 25), with two or more RBI three times (12.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.